Wizzard72/domoticz-mirobot-plugin/README.md

 ## Installation

+SSH login to the Raspberry Pi 4 with Putty for example (only tested with RPI4)

 Before installation plugin check the `python3`, `python3-dev`, `pip3` is installed for Domoticz plugin system:

 ```sudo apt install python3 python3-dev python3-pip```